lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 ---

 #### **2. Added information is too specific**
-The added information introduces specific entities, concepts or events that a regular reader cannot be expected to know about.
+The added information introduces specific entities, concepts or events that most readers cannot be expected to know about.

 **Example:**
 *How_To_Put_Game_Saves_on_Your_PSP.txt*